 At ICS Addis we believe in providing a balanced educational program to all of our students by offering not only a strong academic program but also a broad range of co-curricular classes.
-The elementary school begins at early childhood, for ages 2-4, and continues for kindergarten up to grade 5.
+The elementary school begins in early childhood, for ages 2-4, and continues for kindergarten up to grade 5.
 We offer an American curriculum with an international perspective, and we strive to instill respect for the host country at all levels.

 Students in kindergarten are introduced to color mixing and tempera paints.
 In grade 1 students start to explore color, shape and lines using mixed media.
 In grade 2, students use both color mixing and the combination of line, color and shape to create projects like “My Dream House.”
 In grade 3, the element of texture is introduce along with color mixing and lines, colors and shapes.